grafana/jsonnet-libs/consul/README.md

-# Prometheus Ksonnet Mixin
+# Consul Ksonnet

-A set of extensible configs for running Prometheus on Kubernetes.
+A set of extensible configs for running Consul on Kubernetes.

 Usage:
 - Make sure you have the [ksonnet v0.8.0](https://github.com/ksonnet/ksonnet).